StellarSand/privacy-settings/Privacy Settings/MacOS-Sequoia.md

 #### Security
 - Allow applications from: App Store
+  > :information_source: **NOTE**
+  >
-  > :information_source: **NOTE**: Malware can still be hosted on the App Store & denying other sources may heavily restrict software you can run.
+  > Malware can still be hosted on the App Store & denying other sources may heavily restrict software you can run.
 Enable this feature only if you don't trust other sources for installing applications.
 - Allow accessories to connect: Ask Every Time
 - FileVault: On
 - Lockdown Mode: On